 To make the most of your 2 days in Edinburgh, I recommend staying fairly central.
-You can find a well-priced Airbnb or hotel near the University of Edinburgh campus, which is walkable to everything in this itinerary.
-Use this affiliate link to get a £25 discount on your own perfect Edinburgh flat!
+You can find a well-priced apartment or hotel near the University of Edinburgh campus, which is walkable to everything in this itinerary.

 The Best Time to Spend 2 Days in Edinburgh